 Then the word of the LORD came to me, saying, “Son of man, what is this proverb you people have concerning the land of Israel, saying, ‘The days are long and every vision fails’?”
-(NASB) Ezek.
-12:21-22
+Ezekiel 12:21-22 (NASB)

-Ezekiel 12 is another warning from God to the Jews who were in exile in Babylon and Palestine that destruction was coming and very soon.
+Ezekiel 12 is another warning from God to the Jews who were in exile in Babylon and Canaan that destruction was coming and very soon.

 Therefore, God told the prophet Ezekiel to give them a sign by acting as if he were going into exile before the “rebellious house.”
 He was to to do this before those . . .

 . . . who have eyes to see but do not see, ears to hear but do not hear; for they are a rebellious house.
-(NASB) Ezek.
-12:2
+Ezekiel 12:2 (NASB)

 So Ezekiel prepared his baggage during the day (v.
 3-4) as God had directed, and then in the evening, he dug through a wall (v.
 4-7) as one seeking to escape from the invaders.
 Ezekiel’s actions were successful because people started asking “What are you doing?” (v.9).
-So God told him to tell them that he was a sign to them that most of the Israelites back in Palestine would go into exile too (v.
+So God told Ezekiel to tell them that he, Ezekiel, was a sign to them and most of the Israelites in Canaan would go into exile too (v.
 10-11).
-Ezekiel predicted that “the prince,” or Zedekiah, who was in Jerusalem, would go into exile but not see Babylon.
-Zedekiah was called the prince because the real king of Palestine, King Jehoiakim, was already in exile in Babylon.
+Ezekiel prophesied that “the prince,” or Zedekiah, who was in Jerusalem, would go into exile and not see Babylon.
+Zedekiah was called the prince because the real king of Canaan, King Jehoiakim, was already in exile in Babylon.

 Ezekiel’s “sign” was fulfilled later when Nebuchadnezzar’s army defeated Zedekiah’s army, and then captured Zedekiah, who had left the city and was fleeing in the plains of Jericho (2 Kings 25:4-7; Jer.
 39:4-10; 52:5-10).
-Zedekiah’s sons were killed; his eyes were blinded, and then he was taken to Babylon.
+Zedekiah’s sons were killed and his eyes were blinded.
+Then he was taken to Babylon.

 Then God promised that the destruction of Israel would not be delayed any longer.